ColleagueRiley/X11-Drag-n-Drop/README.md

     }
 ```

 Otherwise, there is no drop data and the drop has ended.
-XDnD versions 2 and older require the target to explicitly tell the source when the drop has ended.
+XDnD versions 2 and older require the target to tell the source when the drop has ended.

 This can be done by sending out a `ClientMessage` event with the `XdndFinished` message type.